angular-app/angular-app/README.md

 You can build a release version of the app, with minified files.
 This task will also run the "end to end" (e2e) tests.
 The e2e tests require the server to be started and also one or more browsers open to run the tests.
 (You can use the same browsers as for the unit tests.)
 * Run `grunt release`
-* Open one or more browsers and point them to [http://localhost:8080/__testacular/].
+* Open one or more browsers and point them to [http://localhost:8080/__test/].
 Once the browsers connect the tests will run and the build will complete.
 * If you leave the browsers open at this url then future runs of `grunt` will automatically run the tests against these browsers.

 ### Continuous testing
-You can have grunt (testacular) continuously watch for file changes and automatically run all the tests on every change, without rebuilding the distribution files.
+You can have grunt (karma) continuously watch for file changes and automatically run all the tests on every change, without rebuilding the distribution files.
 This can make the test run faster when you are doing test driven development and don't need to actually run the application itself.

 * Run `grunt test-watch`.
-* Open one or more browsers and point them to [http://localhost:8080/__testacular/].
+* Open one or more browsers and point them to [http://localhost:8080/__test/].
 * Each time a file changes the tests will be run against each browser.